kasper/phoenix/API.md

 ### Screen

 - `screensDidChange` triggered when screens (i.e. displays) are added, removed, or dynamically reconfigured, the callback function receives no arguments

+### Space

+- `spaceDidChange`, triggered when the active space has changed, the callback function receives no arguments

 ### App